JAYAPRAKASH093/JAYAPRAKASH093/README.md

 # 💫 About Me:
-🧑‍💻 Full-stack engineer building scalable apps with a DevOps mindset.
+🧑‍💻 Software engineer building scalable apps with a DevOps mindset.

 ## 🌐 Socials: